Our one-year program refining future leaders

 Fellows will earn certifications in Lifeguarding, First Aid/CPR, and as a Level 1 Ropes Course Practitioner.
 These certifications will be provided by Sky Ranch as a part of our extensive staff training.
 Due to the strenuous physical nature of the Lifeguarding certification, it is recommended that you visit www.RedCross.org for details on the necessary prerequisites.

-Fellows will participate in three Bible classes.
-These include Old Testament Survey, New Testament Survey, and one additional survey class.
+Fellows will participate in two Bible classes.
+These include Old Testament Survey, and New Testament Survey.
 Anticipate additional reading and classwork as a part of this experience.
 If you are accepted into the Master’s Program, these will fulfill your prerequisite requirements for entrance into a Dallas Baptist University Master’s Degree plan.

 Additional Program Details